Mixarar/CS-project/README.md

-Random CS project
+Random CS project \n
-CS Project has 3 taks, each task has it's own flowchart.
-Current stage is Flowcharts+Pseudocode.
+CS Project has 3 taks, each task has it's own flowchart.\n Current stage is Flowcharts+Pseudocode.